determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/install-on-slurm.rst

  Install Determined Master
 ***************************

-After the node has been selected and the prerequisites installed and configured, install and configure the Determined master:
+After the node has been selected and the :doc:`/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements` have been fulfilled and configured, install and configure the Determined master:

 #.
-Install the on-premises Determined master component as described in the :ref:`Install Determined
+Install the on-premises Determined master component as described in the
-   Using Linux Packages <install-using-linux-packages>` document.
+   :doc:`/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-prem/linux-packages` document.

 #.
 Install the launcher.